 - Treasurer: Sarah Tompkins

-- Non-Voting Staff Representative: Kristy Stacy
+- Member: Kristy Stacy

 Tom Quinn: I am the Program Manager at the Central Wisconsin Environmental Station, a field station for the University of Wisconsin-Stevens Point.
 For over seven years I have served as the instructor for the Environmental Education practicum course, which gives undergraduate students an opportunity to benefit from hands-on teaching experiences in the outdoors.
 I also coordinate all of the day and residential programs for over 3000 elementary, middle and high school students.
 During the summer, I have the opportunity to develop and lead adventure trips for our summer camp, including backpacking trips to the Porcupine Mountains and Pictured Rocks National Lakeshore, sea kayaking trips to the Apostle Islands, and canoeing trips on the Wisconsin and Kickapoo Rivers.

 My wife Jill and I live in Scandinavia WI with our son Beau and our dog Betsy.
 When we are not working, we enjoy traveling to locations where we can enjoy the natural world.
 I take the photographs while Jill is a writer.
 We both come from a background in the outdoors.
 We met while pursuing our Masters degrees in Environmental Education at Montclair State University in New Jersey.
 I have always felt that learning in more intuitive when it takes place in the natural environment, and look forward to watching the successes of the TRCCS students.
 As a continual student myself, I am currently working towards my Doctorate in Educational Leadership in Higher Education at Edgewood College in Madison.